lokeshwaran100/ditty/README.md

 Ditty have the potential to make financial services more accessible and inclusive for everyone.

-## Revenue Model

-**1$ Creation Fee:** For every chit fund account that is created the dapp can charge a fixed fee of 1$

-**Advertising:** The dApp could sell advertising space to businesses that want to reach its users.
-This would be a relatively low-effort way to generate revenue, but it is important to ensure that the ads are relevant to the dApp's users and do not disrupt their experience.

-In addition to the above revenue models, decentralized chit fund dApps could also explore new and innovative ways to generate revenue.
-For example, we could use blockchain technology to create new types of financial products and services.
-We could also partner with other businesses to offer integrated services.

 ## Testing Instructions

 1. **Access the Application**: Open the following link in your web browser: [ChitFund Application](https://ditty-sol.vercel.app/).